frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.patient
 - Type: `table` · Rows: `22` · Size: `64.00 KB`

-> This table serves as a master record for storing core demographic, contact, and insurance information for individuals within a healthcare system.
-It functions as the central source of truth for identifying and managing patient data, with each row representing a unique patient.
-This table is the primary reference for patient identity, linking to other tables like `encounter` to associate each patient with their specific medical visits or interactions.
-The inclusion of an `insurance_id` points to its use in billing and administrative workflows, while indexes on `last_name` and `date_of_birth` suggest these fields are critical for frequent patient lookups.
+> This table acts as a central patient registry, storing core demographic, contact, and insurance information for individuals within a healthcare system.
+It serves as the master record for each patient, providing a single source of truth for their identity and personal details.
+This table is foundational, linking each patient to their specific clinical events, such as visits or procedures, which are likely recorded in the related 'encounter' table.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |